MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 ### Subscription isn't listed when creating a service connection

 A maximum of 50 Azure subscriptions are listed in the various Azure subscription drop-down menus (billing, service connection, etc.).
 If you're setting up a service connection and you have more than 50 Azure subscriptions, some of your subscriptions won't be listed.
-In this scenario, complete these steps:
+In this scenario, complete the following steps:

-1. Create a new, native Azure AD user in the Azure AD instance for the Azure subscription.
+1. Create a new, native Azure AD user in the Azure AD instance of your Azure subscription.

-1. Set up the Azure AD user so that it has the proper permissions in the Azure subscription to set up Azure DevOps billing or a service connection.
+1. Set up the Azure AD user so that it has the proper permissions to set up billing or create service connections.
 For more information, see [Add a user who can set up billing for Azure DevOps](../../organizations/billing/add-backup-billing-managers.md).

-1. Add the Azure AD user to the Azure DevOps org with the access level of **Stakeholder** and add them to the **Project Collection Administrators** group (for billing), or ensure that the user has sufficient permissions in the Team Project to create service connections.
+1. Add the Azure AD user to the Azure DevOps org with a **Stakeholder** access level, and then add it to the **Project Collection Administrators** group (for billing), or ensure that the user has sufficient permissions in the Team Project to create service connections.

-1. Log in to Azure DevOps as this user and set up a billing service connection.
+1. Log in to Azure DevOps with the new user credentials, and set up a billing.
 You'll only see one Azure subscription in the list.

 <a name="autoCreatedSecretExpiration"></a>

-### Automatically created service principal client secret has expired
+### Service principal's token expired

 An issue that often arises with service principals that are automatically created is that the service principal's token expires and needs to be renewed.
-If you run into issues with refreshing the token, check out [our other troubleshooting resolutions](#troubleshoot).
+However, if you have an issue with refreshing the token, see [valid refresh token was not found](#troubleshoot).

-To renew the token for an automatically created service principal:
+To renew the access token for an automatically created service principal:

-1. Go to the Azure Resource Manager service connection that was created by using the Automatic method.
+1. Go to **Project settings** > **Service connections**, and then select the service connection you want to modify.

-1. In the upper-right corner, click **Edit**.
+1. Select **Edit** in the upper-right corner, and the select **Verify**.

-1. Click **Verify** on the service connection page.
+1. Select **Save**.

-1. Click **Save**.
-The client secret for that service principal has now been renewed for two years.
+Your service principal's token has now been renewed for two more years.

 <a name="failedToObtainJWT"></a>